MananKGarg/NCC-Magazine/Timeline/11 June - 22 June (Council Training Camp).md

 # Council Training Camp

 The earliest memory of NCC that every freshman of 2019 batch has is probably of the NCC orientation session held in the very beginning of August.
-I could have started this section from right there but I think it wouldn't be
+I could have started this section from right there but I think it wouldn't be so much fun to start with stuff that they already know.
+So, I would start with the time of last June when they were probably just chilling out in their homes after the result of JEE Advanced was declared